 - 1/4 teaspoon pepper

 - 1/4 teaspoon hot pepper sauce

 - 1-1/2 cups shredded Swiss cheese, divided

 - 1/4 cup shredded Parmesan cheese

 - Place the cauliflower and broccoli in a saucepan with a small amount of water.
 Bring to a boil.
 Reduce heat; cover and simmer for 5-10 minutes or until crisp-tender.
 Drain and set aside.

 - In a large skillet, saute onion and garlic in butter until tender.
 Stir in tomatoes, seasonings, cauliflower and broccoli.
 Cook, uncovered, until heated through, about 4 minutes, stirring occasionally.
 Remove from the heat and set aside.

 - In a large bowl, beat eggs and cream; stir in 1 cup Swiss cheese, Parmesan cheese and the vegetable mixture.
 Transfer to a greased shallow 2-qt. baking dish.
 Sprinkle with remaining Swiss cheese.

-- Bake, uncovered, at 375° for 25-30 minutes or until a knife inserted near the center comes out clean.
+- Bake, uncovered, at 375° for 25-30 minutes or until a knife inserted in the center comes out clean.
 Let stand 10 minutes before serving.
-Yield: 12 servings.